Skip to content

 The “path” to the true summit

-Our guide was a little sceptical about our initiative to visit a real summit, but he joined us and almost made it to the top.
+Our guide is a little skeptical about our initiative to visit a real summit, but he joins us and almost makes it to the top.

 Rob with a true summit smile.
-So little space on this tree-bush-moss formation that it was hard to get a photo
+There’s so little space on this tree-bush-moss formation that it’s hard to get a photo.

 Petter and I on the true summit